Aston Martin Valkyrie AMR-LMH

-The Aston Martin Valkyrie AMR-LMH is a sports prototype developed by Aston Martin Racing and Multimatic to compete in the FIA World Endurance Championship in the Hypercar category and the IMSA SportsCar Championship in the GTP category respectively.
-The car is a heavily modified racing version of the Aston Martin Valkyrie AMR Pro fitted to Le Mans Hypercar regulations, making it the only car in its class to be derived from a preexisting production car.
+The Aston Martin Valkyrie AMR-LMH, also referred to as the Aston Martin Valkyrie Hypercar, is a sports prototype developed by Aston Martin Racing and Multimatic to compete in the FIA World Endurance Championship in the Hypercar category and the IMSA SportsCar Championship in the GTP category, respectively.
+The car is a heavily modified racing version of the Aston Martin Valkyrie AMR Pro fitted to Le Mans Hypercar regulations and is, so far, the only car in its class derived from a preexisting production car.

 The Valkyrie AMR-LMH made its debut at the 2025 Qatar 1812 km.
-The car was originally slated to make its first appearance at the 2025 24 Hours of Daytona, however, Aston Martin opted to skip the event in favour of completing more internal testing.
-It is the first sports prototype to race with a V12 engine in top class endurance racing in 14 years since the Peugeot 908 HDi FAP and the Lola-Aston Martin B09/60 last raced in the 2011 Intercontinental Le Mans Cup.
+The car was originally slated to make its first appearance at the 2025 24 Hours of Daytona; however, Aston Martin opted to skip the event in favour of completing more internal testing.
+It is the first sports prototype to race with a V12 engine in top-class endurance racing in 14 years, since the Peugeot 908 HDi FAP and the Lola-Aston Martin B09/60 each raced in 2011.

 Background

 Initial plans

 The Valkyrie AMR-LMH is based on the Aston Martin Valkyrie AMR Pro.

 Aston Martin was one of the first manufacturers to commit to the Le Mans Hypercar class in 2019, with plans to start competition with at least two factory cars in the 2021 FIA World Endurance Championship.
 The car was planned to compete without a hybrid system, despite the road car containing one.
 Alongside the factory entries, which were to be fielded by Multimatic Motorsports, R-Motorsport were set to run two customer cars.

 In February 2020, Aston Martin announced that they would be cancelling the project, citing the Automobile Club de l'Ouest's decision to allow LMDh sports cars to participate in the Hypercar class.
-The LMDh regulations were a more cost-effective solution for manufacturers, which meant customer racing programs were less expensive to invest in for brands and running costs were viable for customer teams.
+The LMDh regulations were a more cost-effective solution for manufacturers, which meant customer racing programs were less expensive to invest in and running costs were viable for customer teams.
 The convergence of the two rulesets significantly impacted Aston Martin's financial model for the Valkyrie race car, as they had anticipated that sales of the Valkyrie to customer teams would constitute a substantial portion of the program's funding.
 According to Aston Martin executive David King, the development of the project had nearly progressed towards the construction of a fully operational model at the time, with testing set for spring that same year.

 Around this time, Aston Martin had also joined Formula One for the first time in 61 years, which was followed by an internal restructuring of the British marque's racing division with a primary focus on the company's Formula One and LM GTE programmes.
 Despite Aston Martin's decision to pause the project, they remained open to future participation in the Hypercar class.